suncoast-devs/handbook/assignments/css-responsive/homework.md

 - [ ] Recreate the page as closely as you possibly can.
 Use the same fonts, sizes, and colors.
 Download some of your favorites
 - [ ] Use _some_ Octocat images to use in your page (12-16 or so).
 Your layout should be flexible but doesn't need to _perfectly_ responsive.
+  - Don't bother downloading details of the Octocat, we've [made a site]((https://sdg-octodex.herokuapp.com/) that will give you all the data you need.
 - [ ] Use CSS _media queries_ to resize the Octocat containers to look great as the screen changes size.
 Even though the site has desktop, laptop, tablet and mobile display, for explorer mode only worry about desktop and mobile.
 - [ ] deploy your site.
       **TIP** Reminder to breakdown the layout into smaller chunks that are easier to style